AnglesHQ/angleshq.github.io/index.md

 ### Setting up Angles (with Docker-Compose)
 To set up your own instance of the Angles dashboard you can use the [docker compose](https://github.com/AnglesHQ/angles/blob/master/setup/docker-compose.yml) file and [Docker-compose](https://docs.docker.com/compose/).
-You'll need to clone the angles project and then using a terminal navigate to the *"setup"* which contains the docker-compose.yml file and the mongo-init.js file.
-The mongo-int.js file will setup the necessary database collections and indexes.
+You'll need to clone the angles project and then using a terminal navigate to the *"setup"* which contains the docker-compose.yml file, and the mongo-init.js file.
+The mongo-int.js file will set up the necessary database collections and indexes.

-If you're not running Angles locally (e.g., 127.0.0.1), you should also change the environment variable "REACT_APP_ANGLES_API_URL" in the docker-compose file to point to the url where the angles API is accessible (e.g. domain name or external ip address).
+If you're not running Angles locally (e.g., 127.0.0.1), you should also change the environment variable "REACT_APP_ANGLES_API_URL" in the docker-compose file to point to the url where the angles API is accessible (e.g., domain name or external ip address).

 ```shellscript
 # run in same directory as docker-compose file